-"As a risk and internal audit team, we are very well-equipped, empowered and positioned at the center of the organization," Kok says.
-"We bring specific knowledge, expertise and experience that no one else has in the organization.
-In that sense, we add relevance and value to the organization on both the operational and strategic levels."
+"As a risk and internal audit team, we are very well-equipped, empowered and positioned at the centre of the organisation," Kok says.
+"We bring specific knowledge, expertise and experience that no one else has in the organisation.
+In that sense, we add relevance and value to the organisation on both the operational and strategic levels."